csparks113/Morse-Code-App/docs/refactor-notes.md

 - When you pick up a task, copy the relevant bullet into your working notes and expand it with acceptance criteria, links, or test plans.
 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

+## Completed (2025-10-12)

+- Trimmed `OutputsAudio` tone lead to 20 ms with a 12 ms gap cushion so tones no longer start far ahead of their slots at higher WPM.
+- Reworked the flash/haptic dispatcher to remain in audio-start mode with zero headroom and drive pulses via `requestAnimationFrame`, eliminating `audioStartCompensationMs` in the latest sweeps.
+- Taught the analyzer to read UTF-16 logcat captures (`Get-Content -Encoding Unicode`) so reported latencies reflect the on-device behaviour.
+- Captured the 13:39/14:39 Play Pattern sweeps showing audio→flash ≈35–40 ms means with audible gaps restored at ≥15 WPM; remaining spikes now stem from JS timer jitter, not guard fallback.

 ## Completed (2025-10-11)

 - Restored structured `[outputs]` logging in `services/outputs/trace.ts` so every trace lands as a single-line JSON payload for the analyzer.